 How do I post a new opportunity to the volunteer database?

 Posting a new opportunity to the Volunteer Database is easy with the help of our handy Volunteer Database Tip Sheet .
 Submit the information about the volunteer opportunity into the appropriate fields, make sure to select a ‘display until’ date and submit.
-New opportunities are posted once a week to the database.
+New opportunities are posted regularly to the database.

 I cannot find my volunteer opportunities on the database – help!

 We store expired volunteer opportunities in the database.
 They are available upon request.
 Details on how to update your record will be sent via email.